Ekaterina Kurakova: 2022–2023 season

 Kurakova began the season with a bronze medal at 2022 CS Lombardia Trophy.
 Competing in the Grand Prix, she finished in fifth-place at both 2022 Skate America and 2022 MK John Wilson Trophy.
 Kurakova then won the 2022 CS Warsaw Cup, her second event title.

 At the beginning of December, Kurakova was named to the Polish team for the 2023 Winter World University Games in Lake Placid.
 She then finished first overall at the 2023 Four National Championships, earning her fifth consecutive Polish national gold medal.

 Kurakova finished fifth at the 2023 Winter Universiade.
 Weeks later she competed at the 2023 European Championships, where she came fifth in the short program.
 She rose to fourth place in the free skate.
 Speaking after, Kurakova admitted that she felt the post-Olympic season to be more difficult, contrary to her expectations.
+She came sixteenth at the 2023 World Championships.